 I’m not sure why but I seem to have an obsession with vintage cars.
 I guess they are more interesting than your average modern car.
 They have interesting shapes and colors.
 I would love to have one but fear I wouldn’t like the lack of modern niceties that come with cars these days like um….power steering, seat belts, power windows, oh and my favorite feature, power locks.
 My favorite thing about my Prius isn’t the gas mileage, but that is nice I admit, its the keyless entry.
 I hate searching in my purse for keys!
 I love that my car knows I’m there and unlocks the door for me!
-But you don’t want to know how lazy I am so let me tell you about my vintage car art.
+But you don’t want to know how lazy I am so let me tell you about my vintage truck paintings.

 Somehow I am always finding cool vintage cars in my travels.
 I think its one of those things that when you like something you see it all around.
 I’ve managed to get some great shots of these cars and make paintings of them.
 I hope you enjoy them as much as I do.
 There is one location in Lyons, Colorado that I took several shots of and ended up making 3 paintings from.
 I’m not sure if I can squeeze out one more but it was just such a great subject!
 That blue truck made it into all three!
 Here they are in the order they were painted: